Free Resources for Victims of Securities Fraud

 These free resources provided by the SEC are a great starting point in assessing a victim’s cause of action, the latest information regarding claim proceedings, and information on organizations that can assist their claim.
 Nonetheless, filing for a suit and seeking damages under securities law can be an overwhelming task.
 Our law firm can help you in this process.

-If you or someone you know has been a victim of securities fraud or any securities violations, feel free to call us at (212) .
+If you or someone you know has been a victim of securities fraud or any securities violations, feel free to call us at (800) 767-8040 and speak to a free securities attorney.
 You do not need to navigate through the complexities of securities law on your own to get justice.
 Our experienced securities attorney can guide you through your case and can confidently represent your rights and interests against the other parties.